Ghasak/CPP_APIs/docs/classes_and_Structs/Heap_Allocation_NEW_keyword.md

                                                                                                                             pointer refer to it anymore
                                                                                                                             the pointer is dead as its just an integer freed automatically
-                                                                                                                            once it existed the inner-scope
+                                                                                                                            once it existed the innerscope

 ```